Central Coast Portrait Photographer

 A:

 This depends on a few factors.
 With young children, they generally determine how long a session goes for.
 If they are happy enough I'll keep shooting.
 If they get over it quickly - we might be done in 15 minutes.
 You will receive the best images from the session.
-Unless you booked the first package which is 25.

 A: